-TITLE IV

-PROJECT FILING
+TITLE IV PROJECT FILING

-GENERAL PROVISIONS
+GENERAL

-66. A promoter must file a project with the Minister after completing the initial stages such as the initial characterization, the initial inventory and the simulation within the time limits set in section 5.
+76. A promoter must file a project with the Minister, after completing the stages such as the initial inventory and the simulation, within the time limits set in section 5.

 The filing of a project involves the simultaneous transmission of the project notice provided for in Chapter II of this Title, the project plan provided for in Chapter III of this Title and the verification report on the project plan provided for in Chapter III of Title VII.